-Inverse modelling of ecosystem model parameters against in situ observations is an established way to tune model parameters (see e.g. Scharnagl et al., 2011)(e.g.?).
-As observation sites have their own characteristics, it is necessary to make local site simulations for model evaluation and calibration as they may reveal new insight into model behaviour and promote guide

-5 further development.
-Model-data fusion has been applied for boreal forest sites by e.g. Peltoniemi et al. (2015a), Wu et al. (2011), Thum et al. (2007 and 2008) and Aalto et al. (2004)?????
+Inverse modelling of ecosystem model parameters against in situ observations is an established way to tune model parameters (e.g. ?).
+As observation sites have their own characteristics, it is necessary to make local site simulations for model evaluation and calibration as they may reveal new insight into model behaviour and guide further development.
+Model-data fusion has been applied for boreal forest sites by e.g. ?????

-In this study we perform site level parameter optimization in the JSBACH model (Reick et al., 2013, see also Knorr et al., 2005 and Kaminski et al., 2013)(???) .
-JSBACH is the land surface component of the Earth System model of Max Planck Institute for Meteorology (MPI-ESM), used to simulate water and carbon storages and fluxes in the soil-vegetation-atmosphere
+In this study we perform site level parameter optimization in the JSBACH model (???).
+JSBACH is the land surface component of the Earth System model of Max Planck Institute for Meteorology (MPI-ESM), used to simulate water and carbon storages and fluxes in the soil-vegetation-atmosphere continuum.

-- 10 continuum.
 The water and carbon fluxes are coupled in the model and thus modification of parameters related to one component usually has an effect on the others as well.
-The optimization process and the optimized values are also affected by the assimilation frequency and interval in minimizing the model-data mismatch.
-This effect can be studied in numerous ways e.g. Santaren et al. (2014) ? varied the length of assimilation interval while Matheny et al. (2014) ? focused on the diurnal error patterns. - The motivation for this study comes from results showing that CMIP5 model simulations, one of which is MPI-ESM, have systematic evapotranspiration biases over continental areas (Mueller and Seneviratne 2014)(?).
-These kinds of biases have significant implications for climate change projections (Boé and Terray, 2008) (?) but also have distinctive behaviour on a regional scale.
-In addition a comparative study of the Gross Primary Production gross primary production (GPP) of Finnish forests (Peltoniemi et al., 2015b) (?) revealed that JSBACH has an insufficient response to water limitation in Finland it tends - 20 to overestimate GPP and evapotranspiration during dry periods.
-This is especially apparent in the dry year 2006 as JSBACH is unable to transfer the reduced rainfall into lower levels of GPP.

-In this study we apply the JSBACH ecosystem model for Hyytiälä (Kolari et al., 2009 and Suni et al., 2003) (??) and Sodankylä (Thum et al., 2008 and Aurela, 2005) (??) sites.
+The optimization process

+10 and the optimized values are also affected by the assimilation frequency and interval in minimizing the model-data mismatch.
+This effect can be studied in numerous ways e.g. ? varied the length of assimilation interval while ? focused on the diurnal error patterns.

+The motivation for this study comes from results showing that CMIP5 model simulations, one of which is MPI-ESM, have systematic evapotranspiration biases over continental areas (?).
+These kinds of biases have significant implications for climate

+- 15 change projections (?) but also have distinctive behaviour on a regional scale.
+In addition a comparative study of the gross primary production (GPP) of Finnish forests (?) revealed that JSBACH has an insufficient response to water limitation in Finland - it tends to overestimate GPP and evapotranspiration during dry periods.
+This is especially apparent in the dry year 2006 as JSBACH is unable to transfer the reduced rainfall into lower levels of GPP. - In this study we apply the JSBACH ecosystem model for Hyytiälä (??) and Sodankylä (??) sites.
 We identify key parameters in soil hydrology and evapotranspiration related formulations and test their effectiveness with elementary methods.
-We study the effect of different timescales (seasonal,

-25 daily and half-hourly) on the assimilation process and the effect of this on the optimized parameter values.
-Several optimizations are performed using the Adaptive Metropolis (AM) algorithm during over a five year calibration period (2000-2004) followed by a four year validation period (2005-2008).
+We study the effect of different timescales (seasonal, daily and half-hourly) on the assimilation process and the effect of this on the optimized parameter values.
+Several optimizations are performed using the Adaptive Metropolis (AM) algorithm over a five year calibration period (2000-2004) followed by a four year validation period (2005-2008).

-The goals of this study are to test the applicability of the AM optimization method for JSBACH and the impact of different temporal resolutions on the optimization process, and to improve the models response to environmental drivers, focusing on
+The goals of this study are to test the applicability of the AM optimization method for JSBACH and the impact of different temporal resolutions on the optimization process, and to improve the models response to environmental drivers, focusing on dryness.

-30 dryness.